 “The inaugural Overgate Health Week was a great success and we would like to thank the many health and wellbeing support groups from across the city who took part and shared their ideas and advice.

 “Dundee Cycle Hub’s pop-up was a fantastic attraction with scores of people taking advantage of the Dr Bike Service and the E-trikes proved highly popular with a wide cross section of the public inquisitive about their appeal and keen to try one out.

 “As lockdown restrictions begin to ease, summer brings opportunities to enjoy more time outdoors and this is an ideal moment to press reset on improving our health.
 Hopefully Overgate Health Week has provided plenty inspiration and encouragement to help us all become fitter and happier.

-The Overgate Centre, Dundee is owned and managed by Land Securities, the largest commercial property company in the UK.
+The Overgate Centre, Dundee is owned and managed by Legal & General, the largest commercial property company in the UK.